apache/shenyu-website/content/en/community/issue-pr/index.md

 * feature
 ...

-`<module>`: Any of the modules belonging to the shenyu project,Please strictly follow the name of the project, Including but not limited to the following:
+`<module>`: Any of the modules belonging to the Apache ShenYu project,Please strictly follow the name of the project, Including but not limited to the following:

 * admin
 * client